k1kolev/info/features/ui-ux-features/tiles.md

 Enhancing navigation, tiles also act as shortcuts to their related groups of records.
 Tiles do more than just open these records - they display specific records that are intended to grab your attention.

-Tiles save the combination of all the individual filters you set up when creating them. makes them capable of bringing up only those records that match your requirements.
+Tiles save the combination of all the individual filters you set up when creating them (should you need filtering).
+Predefined filtering makes them capable of bringing up every time only those records that match your requirements.
-Your business can save time and stay focused on what is currently important, avoiding distractions.
+This enables your business to save time and speed up progress by staying focused on what is currently important and avoiding distractions.

+@@name's Tiles app natively embraces user-friendliness.
+Your teams can create as many tiles of the same table of records as desired, varying only in the defined combination of filters.

+> [!TIP]
+> Tiles are extremely user-friendly.
+> You can give a suitable name to each one of them, so your teams will know in advance what to expect when viewing and selecting them.
+> You can create tiles for the types of information that you will find most valuable to keep them one touch away.
+> You can add frequently

 caption that you can set